vinzon11/spring-boot-customer-api/README.md

 ## Usage

-- Run the application and go on http://localhost:<port>/exam/v1
+- Run the application and
 - Use the following urls to invoke rest controller methods and see the interactions with the hsqldb: